uoft-networking/tools/projects/snipeit/README.md

 ```
 This will print 'Asset-Label.jpg' in your $HOME directory.
 NOTE: This program assumes you are using a brother QL-800 printer with 29x90mm die-cut labels.

+Collection of tools to interact with SnipeIT, currently focused around Access Point provisioning, but will probably be expanded to support all asset types in general.
 single-provision  -  Single provision from INPUT.
 Runs: create-asset, checkout-asset, generate-label, and print-label for the given asset provided.
 ```console
 uoft snipeit single-provision 12:12:12:12:12:12 Testname 1234567890